 Exco has a significant number of employees worldwide and accordingly availability of labour is critical and wages are a major manufacturing input cost.
-While real wage increases have been relatively muted over the last decade, especially in low-cost countries, this may not continue to be the case.
-In Mexico particularly, where Exco has approximately half its employees at four production facilities, all of which are represented by national labor unions, real wage increases may materially impact the Corporation's financial performance.
+In Mexico particularly, where Exco has approximately half its employees at five production facilities, all of which are represented by national labor unions, real wage increases may materially impact the Company's financial performance.